juice-shop/pwning-juice-shop/part2/crypto.md

 * Once more: **You do not have to pay anything to unlock this challenge!**

-> Sidenote: The Bitcoin address behind the taunting _Unlock_ button is
+> Side note: The Bitcoin address behind the taunting _Unlock_ button is
 > actually a valid address of the author.
 So, if you'd like to donate a
 > small amount for the ongoing maintenance and development of OWASP
 > Juice Shop - feel free to actually use it!
 More on
 > [donations in part 3](../part3/donations.md) of this book.

 [^1]: https://www.owasp.org/index.php/Guide_to_Cryptography